Making C Code Prettier

 Good Code Style

-I know I listed indentation styles as ugly in the previous post.
-But that's the whole point of indentation styles: making the code more readable.
+I know I listed indentation styles as ugly But that's the whole point of indentation styles: making the code more readable.
 Some styles look ugly but accomplish a certain goal nonetheless.

 I'm using a Linux Kernel Style in my projects, because it looks good and promotes good practices.
 But you can always call me out as wrong.